freyam/freyam/README.md

 <!-- -   **Object Detection with YOLOv3 ([`freyam/object-detection`](https://github.com/freyam/object-detection))** is a project I worked on to detect daily-used objects in images.
 This was a guided project that I developed to learn the necessary skills to implement my own classifier (Pikachu Classifer).

 -   **Terrain Maneuver ([`freyam/TerrainManeuver`](https://github.com/freyam/TerrainManeuver))** is a cross-platform Unity AR mobile application that maps terrain in real time using the mobile's camera utility.
 This was a guided project that I developed to learn C#.
 In reality, it's just a big ugly box, but who's stopping me from pitching it as the SpaceX's next utility rover (: -->

--   **GYSA (GIF Your Sorrows Away) ([`freyam/gif-your-sorrows-away `](https://github.com/freyam/gif-your-sorrows-away))** is a browser extension that displays adorable GIFs of cute animals on your screen at random.

-> GYSA inspired me to create GoodBoy, the friendly little discord bot.

 <!-- -   **Motivating A Goldfish ([`freyam/MotivatingAGoldfish`](https://github.com/freyam/MotivatingAGoldfish))** is a browser extension that shows a disappointed video of me everytime you open a New Tab.
 It is highly useful when you want to get some work one and don't want to be distracted.